-APs are key stakeholders in the development of the critical care role within the SAS.
+APs are key stakeholders in the development of the urgent and primary care role within the SAS.
 They play active roles in decision-making about service development through regular meetings and development processes.
 They also play active roles in the clinical governance structure and service development committees.